MattBixley/eri-support-docs/docs/Getting_Started/Next_Steps/Submitting_your_first_job.md

 ## Testing

-We recommend testing your job using the debug Quality of Service (QOS).
-The debug QOS can be gained by adding the `sbatch` command line option `--qos=debug`.
-This adds 5000 to the job priority so raises it above all non-debug jobs, but is limited to one small job per user at a time: no more than 15 minutes and no more than 2 nodes.
+Prior to submitting a large job to the cluster, we recommend running a test job to ensure that your script has no errors and runs as expected.

 !!! warning
     Please do not run your code on the login node.